Skip to content

 } from '@directory/client';

-const { baseUrl, publicKey } = await discoverDrs('gmail.com');
+const { baseUrl, publicKeys } = await discoverDrs('gmail.com');

-const manifest = await fetchCapabilities(baseUrl);
+const manifest = await fetchCapabilities(baseUrl); // may be null

 const contract = await resolveAddress(baseUrl, 'alice@gmail.com');

-const verification = await verifyContract(contract, publicKey);
+const verification = await verifyContract(contract, publicKeys);

 if (!verification.valid) throw new Error(verification.reason);